 - The Lead: Assumption placed second at the NE10 Outdoor Championships for the first time in program history and were just 16 points behind Stonehill, thanks to four individual NE10 Titles and two more runner-up finishes on Saturday.

 HOW IT HAPPENED:

-- Senior Abby Jones (Arlington, Mass. / Arlington) holds an impressive lead in the heptathlon through the first four events with 2,814 points, nearly 300 ahead of second place.
-Sophomore Emma Santee (Westerly, R.I. / Westerly) is in fourth place with 2,468 points while Therese Rembetsy-Brown (Westminster, Mass. / Oakmont) is fifth and Olivia DeMonico (North Reading, Mass. / North Reading) totaled 3510 points in sixth.
+- Senior Abby Jones (Arlington, Mass. / Arlington) won the heptathlon for the third straight year, this year earning victory with a score of 4,505 points.
+Sophomore Emma Santee (Westerly, R.I. / Westerly) placed second with 4240 points, while Therese Rembetsy-Brown (Westminster, Mass. / Oakmont) took fifth with 3,678 points, and Olivia DeMonico (North Reading, Mass. / North Reading) totaled 3510 points in sixth.
 Jones also took third in the high jump event with a height of 1.64 meters.